xp4xbox/Python-Backdoor/readme.md

 # Python Backdoor
 [![Build status](https://ci.appveyor.com/api/projects/status/5tdy7lpopxpinui9?svg=true)](https://ci.appveyor.com/project/xp4xbox/python-backdoor)

-This program is an opensource, hidden and undetectable backdoor/reverse shell/RAT for Windows made in Python 3 which contains many features such as multi-client support and cross-platform server.
+This program is an non-oriented opensource, hidden and undetectable backdoor/reverse shell/RAT for Windows made in Python 3 which contains many features such as multi-client support and cross-platform server.

 ## Installation
 You will need: